-Death Valley National Park has a ton of amazing natural wonders in its vast expanse, but for man made attractions it is hard to beat the crazy, fun Amargosa Opera House.
-Located on the east outskirts of the park, this hotel and fully functional opera house is a must stop on any visit to the park from the east side.
+Death Valley National Park has a ton of amazing natural wonders in its vast expanse; however, for man made attractions, it is hard to beat the crazy, fun Amargosa Opera House.
+Located on the eastern outskirts of the park, this hotel and fully functional opera house are a must-stop on any visit to the park from the east side.
 Here is all the information.

 - $5 for a tour